CodeSpeedrun/CSharpSpeedrun.fr/08_Interfaces/IComparable/Custom Properties and Sort Types.md

 **Introduction**

 In C#, custom properties and custom sort types offer powerful mechanisms for organizing and manipulating data in a flexible and meaningful way.
-This concept is particularly valuable for PhD students delving into object-oriented programming and advanced language features.

 ** Key Concepts**